birdflow-science/BirdFlowR/inst/readme_templates/main_cache_readme.txt

-This directory was created by the R BirdFlowR Package to cache models downloaded from remote collections so they do not have to be re-downloaded every time they are used.
+This directory was created by the R BirdFlowR Package to cache models downloaded from remote collections so they do not have to be redownloaded every time they are used.

 It is safe to delete with two caveots:
   1. You will need to redownload models if you use them again - not a big deal.